-By train its takes from 4 hours to 4 and a half hours to travel 203.12 km from Cha Am to Hua Lamphong Railway Station in Bangkok.
+By train its takes from 4 to 5 hours to travel 203.12 km from Cha Am to Hua Lamphong Railway Station in Bangkok.
 The interesting parts of this journey are passing by Phetchaburi, Ratchaburi and travelling through the suburbs of Bangkok to Bangkok’s China Town where the train line terminates.
 The journey by road, however, tends to be a lot quicker.

 Trains to Bangkok

 There are 3 daily train services from Cha Am to Bangkok.

 - The fastest train from Hua Hin to Bangkok is Train #170 departing from Cha Am at 04:11, and arriving 4 hours 44 minutes later in Bangkok at 08:55.

 - The slowest train is Train #168 departing from Cha Am at 02:10 and scheduled to arrive in Bangkok at 07:35, a journey time of 5 hours 25 minutes.